 A similarly intriguing matchup can be seen in the comparison of both states’ bustling venture capital scenes.

 There were 166 completed VC deals in Washington in 2013, good for second best in the state’s history, PitchBook data show.
 Meanwhile, capital invested hit $932 million.
 Although Colorado saw both fewer financings (100) and less capital invested ($637.5 million) than Washington last year, The Centennial State’s largest VC deal in 2013—an $84 million Series E round for Broomfield-based Accera—was far and away the biggest financing between the two states.
 Both states’ IT sectors accounted for the largest portions of deal flow; however the industries with the second-largest share in each state differed.
-Colorado’s B2B sector took in the second-most deals in the state (21%), while in Washington it was actually the B2C sector to earn that distinction (16%).
+Colorado’s B2B sector took in the second-most deals in the state (21%), while in Washington it was the B2C sector that earned that distinction (16%).

 Much like Broncos quarterback Peyton Manning, who is a seasoned, established veteran, Colorado had a larger portion of deals that were late stage investments than Washington in 2013.
 Such investments accounted for nearly 40% of all deals completed in Colorado, compared to 24% for Washington.
-On the flip side, Washington’s VC trend resembled the Seahawks’ quarterback, Russell Wilson, a young standout filled with promise.
+On the flip side, Washington’s VC trend resembled the Seahawks’ quarterback, Russell Wilson—a young standout filled with promise.
 Roughly 76% of the deals completed in The Evergreen State in 2013 were early stage investments, compared to 61% for Colorado.